chasewnelson/OLGenie/README.md

 When using this software, please refer to and cite:

->Nelson CW, Ardern Z, Wei X. <a target="_blank" rel="noopener noreferrer" href="https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msaa087/5815567">OLGenie: Estimating Natural Selection to Predict Functional Overlapping Genes</a>. *Molecular Biology and Evolution*, msaa087 (*in press*)
+>Nelson CW, Ardern Z, Wei X. <a target="_blank" rel="noopener noreferrer" href="https://academic.oup.com/mbe/article/37/8/2440/5815567">OLGenie: Estimating Natural Selection to Predict Functional Overlapping Genes</a>. *Molecular Biology and Evolution* **37**(8):2440-2449.
+DOI: https://doi.org/10.1093/molbev/msaa087

 and this page: